Tips for Scalp, Scratch & Fingernails

 Also, it’s important to teach children not to scratch with their finger nails instead rubbing with the flat part of the fingers.

-Tele-ichthyosis - Since ichthyosis is a rare condition, sometimes the medical staff in the NICU will still need guidance from ichthyosis medical experts.
-Remember that FIRST has a Tele-ichthyosis portal, where medical staff can upload questions and photos and ichthyosis experts will discuss the case.
-This site is for non-emergent cases.
-If there is an urgent matter please call the FIRST office directly at 215.997.9400 and we will contact a doctor and request a response as soon as possible.
+TeleIchthyosis - Since ichthyosis is a rare condition, sometimes your healthcare practitioner will need guidance from ichthyosis medical experts.
+Remember that FIRST has a TeleIchthyosis portal, where medical staff can upload questions and photos and an ichthyosis expert will respond as soon as possible.
+If it is an urgent matter please call the FIRST office at 215-997-9400 and we will reach out to a member of FIRST's MSAB.

 Here's why Pediatric Dermatologist, Dr. Robert Silverman, supports FIRST.